Three ways to fix yard drainage problems

 The lawn and landscaping around a home are often a matter of pride for homeowners.
 A beautiful, healthy lawn gives a great first impression to visitors and looks great every time the owner leaves or comes home.
 One of the most common reasons for an unattractive lawn is poor drainage.
 Proper water drainage will keep grass and other plants healthy and green, but poor drainage could lead to a muddy lawn, fungus growth, and sick, dying plants.
 There are, however, many ways to fix yard drainage problems.
 Three of the most effective ways to fix drainage issues are French drains, surface regarding, and retaining walls.

 A French drain is a useful way to improve yard drainage.
 They work on a simple downhill process, using the law of gravity.
-First, a trench is dug, and then a perforated pipe is placed at the bottom of the drain.
-Next, gravel and loose rock are used to fill the channel.
-It is then topped off with a thick layer of either larger rocks or grates.
+The process starts with digging a trench and placing a perforated pipe at the bottom, followed by filling the channel with gravel and loose rock.
+A thick layer of either larger rocks or grates is then placed on top.
 The loose rock allows water to drain down from the yard into the holes of the pipe and then away from the yard.

 Surface regrading alters the natural slope of the yard.
 The yard topography gradually sloped away from the house or landscape elements to facilitate drainage.
 This allows water to flow away from the house and landscape features.
 The downward slope can lead to a drainage ditch or other drainage area.
 In heavy rains, grasses and weaker plants may fall over due to high amounts of water flowing over them, but they will pop back up once rains have stopped since the water now has a path to run off.

 A retaining wall is a wall that typically separates two areas of the yard that are at different elevations.
 The area behind the retaining wall usually is higher, and water can be trapped behind the retaining wall, much like a dam.
 This effectively prevents too much water from draining down onto the lower section.
 The retaining wall itself typically is installed with some form of drainage to let water escape through specific areas.
 This will keep the higher part from becoming flooded.
-A French drain or a sloping yard can also be used in tandem with this method to help encourage better drainage.
+Using this method in tandem with a French drain or a sloping yard can help encourage better drainage.

 French Drains might be your answer

 If your North Texas home or lawn has drainage problems, a French drain might be the answer.
-Don’t let the name fool you—it’s not a drain from France but was invented by a Massachusetts farmer by the name of Henry French, way back in 1859.
+Henry French, a Massachusetts farmer, invented it back in 1859, so don’t be fooled by the name—it’s not a drain from France.

 If your yard is flat, there may be nowhere for the water to run after rain.
 Too much water damages everything around it, including your carefully grown grass.